This is a paid, sponsored post presented by Samuel Adams Brewing the American Dream.

 Who Is Kate Russell and What Is Hopkinsville Brewing Co.?

 Five years ago, Russell bought a run-down building in downtown Hopkinsville, a fading town in Kentucky.
 She wanted to start a brewery and poured her life savings into renovations.
 Even her parents took out a home equity loan to help her pay for the space.
-Additionally, she enlisted the help of her friend Jon O’Rourke, a homebrewer, who taught her how to brew, and joined Auburn University’s graduate program in Brewing Science and Operations to increase.
+Additionally, she enlisted the help of her friend Jon O’Rourke, a homebrewer, who taught her how to brew, and joined Auburn University’s graduate program in Brewing Science and Operations.
 And on Labor Day 2016, Hopkinsville Brewing Co. opened its doors.

 “I didn’t realize how much I would enjoy brewing and running a small business,” says Russell, who calls herself a very hands-on, DIY project person.
 A former SIGNIT analyst (signals intelligence) in the US Army, Russell decided early on that, “If this is what I’m going to do, I want to be as good as I can be at it.”